“What we usually consider as impossible are simply engineering problems…there’s no law of physics preventing them”- Michio Kaku

 The Panvalnadi Bridge on the Panval river in Ratnagiri District of Maharashtra is also one of the most picturesque and beautiful railway bridge.
 It is Asia’s second tallest viaduct and presently the tallest bridge in India.
 The tallest pier of the bridge is 64 m and the length of the bridge is around 425 m.
 The bridge was built for Konkan Railway and was the first bridge built in India using the incremental launching technique.
 The bridge superstructure is a single-cell continuous prestressed concrete box girder with nine intermediate 40m spans and two end spans of 30m each.
 The substructure consists of hollow octagonal reinforced concrete piers resting on open foundations.
 In 1995, the bridge received the Most Outstanding Concrete Structure in India Award from the American Concrete Institute.

-The Godavari Arch Bridge too is in the category of most stunning architectures constructed by Indian Railways.
-It is a bowstring-girder bridge means in which the outward-directed horizontal forces of the arch(es) are borne as tension by a chord tying both arch ends, taking the thrust as tension(you’ll get this only if you are an architecture freak).
+The Godavari Arch Bridge is also in the category of most stunning architectures constructed by Indian Railways.
+It is a bowstring-girder bridge means in which the outward-directed horizontal forces of the arch(es) are borne as tension by a chord tying both arches ends, taking the thrust as tension(you’ll get this only if you are an architecture freak).
 It is built over the Godavari River in Rajahmundry, Andhra Pradesh.
 It is the latest of the three bridges that span the Godavari River at Rajahmundry.
-The Havelock Bridge being the earliest, was built in 1897, and having served its full utility, was decommissioned in 1997.
+The Havelock Bridge being the earliest was built in 1897, and has served its full utility, was decommissioned in 1997.
 The second bridge known as the Godavari Bridge is a truss bridge and is Asia’s second longest railroad bridge.

 This bridge is one of the longest span prestressed concrete arch bridges in Asia.
 This is a single track rail bridge which has been designed to run trains at a speed of 160 miles (260 km) per hour.
 The bridge is located in two channels, the Kovvur channel and the Rajahmundry channel, and hence the bridge is also known as the Kovvur-Rajahmundry Bridge.
 Construction of this bridge started in 1991 and completed in 1997 by Hindustan Construction Company.